 Each payload is tagged with a unique identifier and each fragment of a payload is consecutively numbered starting from one.
 The packet memory attached by this component to a fragment includes the payload identifier, fragment number, a flag that indicates if this is the last fragment and fragment data.
 The most peculiar field of packet memory is that of fragment data.
 Conventional protocols keep the fragment data as part of their payload and their header fields include only bookkeeping information.
 This component includes the fragment data as part of its packet memory.
-When a payload is fragmented, the individual fragments do not make any sense to the higher-level component of the fragmentation component as being a fragment.
-Since all peer-to-peer communication is accomplished through packet memory and fragment data as part of its packet memory.
+When a payload is fragmented, the individual fragments do not make any sense to the higher-level component of the fragmentation component.
+The fragment data is in fact recognized only by the peer fragmentation component as being a fragment.
+Since all peer-to-peer communication is accomplished through packet memory and fragment data is not really a payload in its strictest sense, this component includes the fragment data as part of its packet memory.
 Consequently, all fragments are transmitted using the peer-to-peer communication primitive 'NewPktSend'.